 Create a more open environment

-So it may be the comparison with alcoholism is not totally spurious.
 While not a disease, being a perfectionist can certainly be very bad for our health, and a risk factor for mortality in some individuals.
 Being aware of its role in our lives may help us to treat ourselves and our colleagues more sympathetically.
 It is a message we need to tell ourselves every day.
 Doing our best is good enough, we will never be perfect and that is okay.